 The department is staffed by a team of qualified therapists and therapy assistants who are trained to carry out therapy programmes under the guidance of the therapists.
 There is a fully equipped area for Sensory Integration and Occupational Therapy.

-All students are fully assessed by each therapy area, regardless of statemented needs.
+All pupils and students are fully assessed by each therapy area, regardless of statemented needs.
 Following assessment, a report is prepared and submitted to the first annual review.
 There is close liaison with teaching staff and joint planning and delivery occurs across the curriculum.
 Pupils and students are reassessed annually to provide a record of progress.

 Therapists contribute to a child’s Personal Learning Plan (PLP).
 Progress is monitored which informs the Annual Review report.
 Close liaison with parents is a vital part of the provision